paulog/metaskills.net/_posts/2006-01-11-the-best-font-for-mac-programmers-profont.md

 <h2>Where Do I Get ProFont?</h2>

 <p>Right here.
 I've packaged it for Mac and Windows.
-If your a Linux or Atari junky and want ProFont, go check out an <a href="http://www.tobias-jung.de/seekingprofont/" title="ProFont for Windows, for Macintosh, for Linux, and even for Atari!">indepentdant maintainer</a> for the font and download those verions from his website. </p>
+If your a Linux or Atari junky and want ProFont, go check out an <a href="http://www.tobias-jung.de/seekingprofont/" title="ProFont for Windows, for Macintosh, for Linux, and even for Atari!">independent maintainer</a> for the font and download those versions from his website. </p>